auth0/react-native-auth0/README.md

 <string>$(PRODUCT_BUNDLE_IDENTIFIER)</string>
 ```

-and then below it register a URL type entry using the value of `CFBundleIdentifier` as the value for `CFBundleURLSchemes`
+and then below it register a URL type entry using the value of `CFBundleIdentifier` as the value for `CFBundleURLSchemes`:

 ```xml
 <key>CFBundleURLTypes</key>